Trauma & Orthopaedic Surgery ST3

 All vacancy information is indicative and subject to change at any time.

 Trainees rotate on the first Wednesday of October.
 Some trainees may also rotate on the first Wednesday of April.
-For the 2018 rotation these dates will be 3 October 2018 and 3 April 2019.

 A list of the trusts and training locations within the training programme is provided below: